 Middlegame is a very important part of the game.
-It is not only important because that’s where the majority of the games get decided, but also because understanding of the middlegame is directly proportional to one’s rating.
+It is not only important because that’s where the majority of the games get decided, but also because the understanding of the middlegame is directly proportional to one’s rating.
 Many chess professionals suggest spending more time on fundamental middlegame understanding, for improving your overall chess.
-Today we will take a look at 7 most common middlegame mistakes that most players make.
+Today we will take a look at the 7 most common middlegame mistakes that most players make.

 Choosing an optimal pawn structure after the opening is one of the biggest decisions you have to make in the middlegame.
 The pawn structure decides how the game will progress.
 For example, closed pawn structure would mainly mean a slow, maneuvering type of game.